aquasecurity/starboard/docs/cli/getting-started.md

 starboard init
 ```

-The `init` subcommand creates the `starboard` namespace, in which Starboard executes Kubernetes Jobs to perform
+The `init` subcommand creates the `starboard` namespace, in which Starboard executes Kubernetes jobs to perform
 scans.
 It also sends custom security resources definitions to the Kubernetes API:

 ```